unioslo/zabbix-auto-config/README.md

 ### Garbage Collection

-ZAC provides an optional Zabbix garbage collection module that cleans up stale data from Zabbix that is not otherwise managed by ZAC, such as maintenances.
+ZAC provides an optional Zabbix garbage collection module that cleans up stale data from Zabbix that is not otherwise managed by ZAC, such as maintenances and disabled hosts.

 The garbage collector currently does the following:

 - Removes disabled hosts from maintenances.
   - Deletes maintenances that only contain disabled hosts.
 - Deletes disabled hosts after a certain period of time (configurable).

 #### Configuration